NCI-VB/pavlakis_TNBC_hetIL-15/README.md

 - MSigDB v6.2
 - GSVA v1.30.0

-Each workbook folder conatins input data and code related to the indicated figures below
+Each workbook folder contains input data and code related to the indicated figures below
 - datasets are in the "nidap_downloads" subfolder
 - rds objects are in the "rds_output" subfolder
 - run_pipeline_R.R indicates the order the scripts are intended to be run